Free Application for Federal Student Aid (FAFSA)

 FAFSA Eligibility Guide

-To apply for FAFSA and get financial aid, you must meet basic eligibility rules.
+To apply for This Application and get financial aid, you must meet basic eligibility rules.
 The good news is that most students qualify!

-- Be a U.S. citizen or eligible noncitizen (like a green card holder or refugee).
+- Be a U.S. citizen or eligible noncitize.

 - Have a valid high school diploma or GED.